-- Product Lifetime = The lifetime per market is one year after the next major release, but no less than three years - Radiation Treatment Planning System Software = The generic name of the product - 产品名称: 放射治疗计划系统软件 (for the Chinese market only) - Indicates that the product is a medical device - Unique Device Identification number - Driver information = The installed version for the Mevion Spot Map Converter.
+- Product Lifetime = The lifetime per market is one year after the next major release, but no less than three years - Radiation Treatment Planning System Software = The generic name of the product - 产品名称: 放射治疗计划系统软件 (for the Chinese market only) - = Indicates that the product is a medical device - = Unique Device Identification number - CHREP = The Swiss authorized representative and importer - Driver information = The installed version for the Mevion Spot Map Converter.
 Expand this field by clicking the arrow.

+- (ε{2862}) = The CE mark and the notified body number

+- Production date

-= Consult instructions for use
+- = Consult instructions for use

-= The name and address of the manufacturer
+- The name and address of the manufacturer

-e The support e-mail address
+- @ = The support e-mail address